MhmRhm/DotBashHistory/README.md

       - ./emulatorjs/config:/config
       - ./emulatorjs/data:/data
 ```
-to setup gitea, nexcloud and more behind reverse proxy.
+to setup gitea, nexcloud and more behind a reverse proxy.
 [Use duckdns.org to add SSL Certificates.](https://notthebe.ee/blog/easy-ssl-in-homelab-dns01/)

 ```bash
 # to run services